 Beginning on Thursday, October 11 when you log into systems protected by BuckeyePass(link is external) powered by Duo, you will now have the option use a “Remember me for 1 day” feature.
 Using this feature will enable BuckeyePass to trust that specific device and browser combination for one day, so for that specific device and browser combination, you will only need to authenticate through BuckeyePass once per day for any web application using Shibboleth and BuckeyePass.

 Author: Beth Varcho

-The IT Service Desk is available at the BuckeyeBar during business hours and by phone around the clock to help you solve technology problems.
-At the beginning of term, we generally get numerous questions about the same few services.
-We are here to help if you need it, but often users can fix problems more quickly on their own if they have the correct information.
-Below are solutions to some of the most common problems.
+The IT Service Desk is available at the BuckeyeBar during business hours and by phone at 614-688-4357 (HELP) around the clock to help you solve technology problems.
+When it’s time to purchase new parking passes, we generally get numerous requests for password resets.
+We are here to help if you need it, but often users can fix problems more quickly on their own if they have the correct information or visit our self-service site.

 To continue to improve security, we plan to add BuckeyePass.multifactor authentication to eLeave and eTimesheet on September 30.
 We also have approval from university leadership to add BuckeyePass to CarmenCanvas later this fall.
 We wanted to prepare you for these upcoming changes with resources to address common concerns you may have:

 At the end of July, Ohio State upgraded all university cable service to digital broadcasting and will no longer provide access to analog cable channels.
 Customers will not experience any interruption to cable television services.
 This should offer customers several benefits: